Skip to main content

 APD Advocacy Awards

-APD is launching a statewide initiative to seek nominations for an award that recognizes and celebrates the powerful, community-rooted advocacy work happening across Oregon to help older adults and people with disabilities.
+APD is seeking nominations for an award that recognizes and celebrates the powerful, community-rooted advocacy work happening across Oregon to help older adults and people with disabilities.

-Awards recognizing the advocacy of the late Ruth McEwen and Mike Volpe, were given in 2019.
+Awards recognizing the advocacy of Ruth McEwen and Mike Volpe, were given in 2019.

 In their memory, APD will give a biennial award that shines a light on individuals whose advocacy has led to meaningful, lasting change for older adults and people with disabilities.